pinglu85/algoExpert/Easy/binary-search.md

 ### Approach 2: Recursive

 We are going to define a recursive function that is going to take in the input array, the search target and two pointers `left` and `right` as parameters.
-We find the middle value using the two pointers, and call the recursive function on the remaining half.
+We find the middle value using the two pointers and compare it to the search target.
+We then recurse either on the left half or on the right half based on the result of comparison.
 The recursion stops when the target is found or the `left` pointer surpasses the `right` pointer.

 ### Implementation